TechWorksHub/best-practice-guide/source/cookbook.rst

 patterns, and to identify problems in the data (and remedies thereto) as early as possible.
 Note that it is possible to introduce biases by doing this carelessly.
-Even with a carefully designed data pipeline, data will, almost universally, require preprocessing before it is handed off to any AI pipeline.
+Even with a carefully designed data pipeline, data will, almost universally, require preprocessing before it is handed off to any AI model.
 It may, for example, require cleaning, transformation, and/or labeling.
 This step may be revisited in light of later processing stages, but should still be carried out at this stage.
 In all instances, it is imperative that the processes